Pork and beef are two common types of meat consumed globally, and their retail prices play a vital role in consumer

-There are several reasons why pork is cheap, such as hogs' growth rate, meat processing, nutritional factors, cheap feeding, and more.
-Pigs are very cost-effective animals.
+There are several reasons pork is cheaper than beef, including hogs' growth rate, meat processing, nutritional factors, cheap feeding, and more.
+In short, pigs are very cost-effective animals.

 Pork is a popular option because it has protein, fat, and calories you need in a daily diet.
 It's one of the most versatile kinds of meat available and eaten worldwide.

 However, though pork is affordable compared to beef, pork meat prices have gone up in the last couple of years.

 “All meat prices are up, but beef prices are up disproportionately higher than the rest of the protein prices.”

 - Arun Sundaram, Analyst at CFRA, Wall Street Research Firm

-However, pork is still more affordable than beef, as there’s been beef’s dramatic price increase during this time as well (prices of beef increased by 20.1%).
+However, pork is still more affordable than beef, as there’s been beef’s dramatic price increase during the last three years.

 5 Reasons Why Pork Is Cheaper than Beef